BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ### Working with AMD Radeon PRO W7900 (quick summary)

-Below image shows installation of AMD Radeon Pro W7900 in my PC.
-The GPU does not take too much space.
+The image below shows the AMD Radeon PRO W7900 installed in my PC.
+The GPU does not take up too much space.\
-However, what suprised me, is that this GPU needs 3 slots to be installed.
-In my opinion 2 would be enough.
+However, I was surprised that this GPU needs 3 slots to be installed.
+In my opinion, 2 would be enough.\
-I have seen over the internet that AMD figured it out already and created 2-slot version.
+I saw on the internet that AMD has already figured this out and created a 2-slot version.

 ![img](doc/img/PC_with_W7900.png)

 Working with AMD Radeon W7900 was something new to me.
 Here are my obervations: